Robert Page, Music Director Emeritus

 The Mendelssohn Choir of Pittsburgh achieved local, national and international acclaim under his direction.
 Works performed under his baton include Shostakovich’s Babi Yar; Britten’s War Requiem; Berlioz’s Requiem; Orff’s Carmina Burana; Mendelssohn’s Elijah; Haydn’s Creation; and Goodbye, My Fancy by Ned Rorem.

-In great demand as a conductor of symphony orchestras, opera and music theater productions, Page has conducted many of the major orchestras of the United States, including Philadelphia, Pittsburgh, Minnesota, Houston, Dallas, Louisiana, Milwaukee, Virginia and San Antonio, as well as the opera companies of Cleveland, Kansas City and Toledo.
-In Europe, he has conducted the Royal Philharmonic Opera Orchestra (London) and the Luxembourg RTL Orchestra at the Echternach Festival.
+As a conductor of symphony orchestras, opera and music theater productions, Page conducted many of the major orchestras of the United States, including Philadelphia, Pittsburgh, Minnesota, Houston, Dallas, Louisiana, Milwaukee, Virginia and San Antonio, as well as the opera companies of Cleveland, Kansas City and Toledo.
+In Europe, he conducted the Royal Philharmonic Opera Orchestra (London) and the Luxembourg RTL Orchestra at the Echternach Festival.
 In June, 1995, Page conducted the Czech State Philharmonic of Brno and The Mendelssohn Choir of Pittsburgh in performances of the Beethoven Missa Solemnis in Brno, Prague, Czech Republic and Cracow, Poland and the Budapest Concert Orchestra (MAV) with The Mendelssohn Choir in a performance of the Verdi Requiem in Budapest, Hungary.
 In 1997, Page was invited to conduct the Prague Radio Symphony Orchestra in performances of Carmina Burana in the Czech Republic and Vienna.
-Page has also conducted the Robert Page Singers, soloists and the Budapest Concert Orchestra in performances of Haydn’s Creation, in Budapest, at the Liszt Academy and in St. Stephan’s Cathedral in Vienna, Austria.
+Page also conducted the Robert Page Singers, soloists and the Budapest Concert Orchestra in performances of Haydn’s Creation, in Budapest, at the Liszt Academy and in St. Stephan’s Cathedral in Vienna, Austria.